provenance-io/docs/p8e/archive/building-new-contracts.md

 ## Download the Repository

 Contracts and the data formats they use are located in the p8e-contract repository.
 To contribute to this repository by creating new contracts, you need to download a copy of the GitHub repository.
-Provenance will grant you access to this repository when you provide your GitHub account information.
+Provenance Blockchain will grant you access to this repository when you provide your GitHub account information.

 ```text
 git clone https://github.com/FigureTechnologies/p8e-contract.git